Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Configure Insert Options

-Insert Options are guides that we can provide for Marketers and Content Authors to make it easier to create new content.
-We will configure the options for a Text Teaser Folder so that Authors can easily create new Text Teaser content items or create more Text Teaser Folders to structure their content even further.
+When an author tries to create a new content item, they are presented with the types of content that are allowed at that location.
+Insert Options allow you to specify what content options are available to the author.
+You will now configure the options for a Text Teaser Folder so that Authors can easily create new Text Teaser content items or create more Text Teaser Folders to structure their content even further.

    <Alert status="info">
    <AlertIcon />
-   In this section we will get our first look at Sitecore XM Cloud "Standard Values" for templates.
+   In this section you will get a first look at Sitecore XM Cloud "Standard Values" for templates.
 The Standard Values on a template usually contain default values that are automatically set on content creation but can be updated by the author later.
 If you're interested in learning more about Standard Values, check out the documentation: https://doc.sitecore.com/xmc/en/developers/xm-cloud/standard-values-for-data-template-fields.html
    </Alert>

 1. In the content tree, select the **Text Teaser Folder** template.